Battle of Suggs

 The Battle of Suggs, also known as the Suggs Affray or the Suggs Affair, was a shootout between Buffalo Soldiers and Wyoming homesteaders in Suggs, Wyoming on June 17, 1892.
-The skirmish was part of a larger conflict known as the Johnson County War fought from 1889 to 1893 between wealthy ranchers and settlers of modest means whom the former accused of being rustlers.
+The skirmish was part of a larger conflict known as the Johnson County War fought from 1889 to 1893, between wealthy ranchers and settlers of modest means, whom the former accused of being rustlers.

 Background

 Communities near the Powder River in Wyoming became battlefields for a range war known as the Johnson County War, in which large cattle ranchers fought smaller settlers and homesteaders for the limited resources needed for ranching.
-The war resulted in lynchings and assassinations, culminating in a gunfight at the KC Ranch and a large siege at the TA Ranch.
+The conflict resulted in lynchings, assassinations, and gunfights throughout Northern Wyoming, before culminating in a shootout at the KC Ranch and a large siege at the TA Ranch.

 To stop further violence, the government sent out the army to keep the peace.
 Initially, the 6th cavalry from Fort McKinney was tasked to pacify the locals but failed because many became embroiled in the conflict.
 This failure resulted in the death of US Marshall George Wellman and the injury of First Lieutenant Charles B. Gatewood.
 The 6th was later replaced by the 9th Cavalry, a Buffalo Soldier regiment from Fort Robinson, on June 13, 1892.
 The regiment was composed of 310 men and was led by Major Charles S. Isley.
 They created Camp Bettens as a base of operations upon arriving.

 The cattle barons hoped that the regiment would be less sympathetic to the plight of the homesteaders as compared to the 6th.
 This turned out to be correct, as the arrival of the 9th was met with hostility from the locals who did not take kindly to the authority of colored soldiers.
 The hostility was exacerbated by the 9th's association with Phil DuFran, a detective and combatant for the cattle barons during the TA Ranch siege.
 DuFran assisted the soldiers during their occupation.